nmarsollier/viaduct/docs/content/docs/getting_started/_index.md

 ### Extending the code

-After you make a schema change, in your application root directory (the one that applies the application plugin) you need to run `./gradlew generateViaductGRTs generateViaductResolverBases`.
+After you make a schema change, in your application root directory (the one that applies the application plugin) you need to run `./gradlew viaductCodegen`.
 This will regenerate the code needed to build your application.
-(We're working to streamline this.)

 Having done that, you need to write a resolver for our new field.
 Actually, you could add it to `HelloWorldResolvers.kt`: resolvers for this application can be placed to any file as long it's in the `com.example.viadapp.resolvers` package.
 To support copy-and-paste, create a file named `AttributedGreetingResolver.kt` (or whatever) in the same subdirectory as `HelloWorldResolvers.kt` and copy the following code into it: